I think I have postnatal depression!

 - Hormone changes.
 Sex and other hormone changes after the birth may well be a significant trigger as the depression is temporally related to the postnatal period.

 - Adjusting to motherhood.
-A new mother has to deal with the constant demands of a baby, learning mothering skills, the challenges of breast feeding, and a different dynamic to her relationship with her husband/partner and the loss of her own independence.
+A new mother has to deal with the constant demands of a baby, learning mothering skills, the challenges of breastfeeding, and a different dynamic to her relationship with her husband/partner and the loss of her own independence.
 And all this happens in a background of broken sleep with chronic sleep deprivation and exhaustion

 I find professional women significantly are more at risk of postnatal depression.
-Suddenly they have to adjust and find a life focus about ‘career success’ is now challenged by the new role of being a mother.
-Plus if this new mum had been very organised and used to ‘being in charge’ suddenly she is disorganised and her daily timetable centers on her baby’s needs.
+Suddenly they have to adjust and find a life focus on ‘career success’ is now challenged by the new role of being a mother.
+Plus if this new mum had been very organised and used to ‘being in charge’ suddenly she is disorganised and her daily timetable centres on her baby’s needs.
 This can be very daunting for her.
 She can start to miss her work friends, challenges of the workplace, etc and is wondering about life-work balance for the future.
 Adapting to living on one wage may also be difficult.

 - Personality.
 We are all made up of different personality combinations.
 The person who has a personality tendency to structure, organisation, needing to know what to do next, or the opposite of taking charge is more at risk than those with a more laid back, no stress, personality style.

 - Adjusting to body image change.
 Having a baby will often have a significant impact on how a woman looks and feels about herself.
-She may not fit into her prepregnancy clothes, can?t lose the weight she put on in pregnancy, have stretch marks, be aware of loss of tone in her abdominal wall, and more.
+She may not fit into her prepregnancy clothes, can?t lose the weight she put on in pregnancy, have stretch marks, be aware of the loss of tone in her abdominal wall, and more.
 All this can have a huge psychological impact on her.

 - Loneliness.
 I find new mums who are isolated from family support by distance and who have no significant back up for helping with mothering challenges are more prone to postnatal depression.
 This is the time typically when a new mother wants her mother around.
 If this is not possible because of distance, her mother having to work, relationship issues with her mother or loss of her mother then she is more prone to postnatal depression.